 2. How to contact us

 Halls Furnishings Ltd trading as LOFT Interiors is the “data controller” in respect of your personal data for the purposes of data protection legislation.
 Halls Furnishings Ltd is a limited company registered in England and Wales under company number 05070872.
 Our registered office is at 227 Ayres Road, Old Trafford, Manchester, Greater Manchester, M16 0NL.

-Our Data Protection Officer is Jamie Stiff and he can be contacted at Privacy@loft.co.uk or by telephone on 0330 311 6454.
+Our Data Protection Officer is Elizabeth Jackson and she can be contacted at Privacy@loft.co.uk or by telephone on 0330 311 6454.